AncyJenisha/CSharp/src/Assignment8/ReadMe.md

 Observation:
     The referencetype is incremented by 1.
 But, the valuetype remains the same.
+    The method recieves both value type and reference type as parameter.
+    When value type is passed as the parameter, a copy of the object instead of the object itself is passed to the method, therefore the change on the object inside the method does not affect the original object.
+    Passing the parameter by reference, the change to the object inside the method, changes the original object.

 ## TASK-2 WORKING WITH THE STACK AND THE HEAP.
     ReferenceTypeClass: